elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 *i-bem.js* one can:

  * develop web interface in terms of blocks, elements, modifiers;
- * describe a block's behaviour in a declaration style as a set of states;
+ * describe a block's behaviour in a declarative style as a set of states;
  * integrate easily JavaScript code with CSS in BEM style and with BEMHTML-templates;
  * flexible override behaviour of library blocks.